 Current bridge deficiencies

 WisDOT bridge engineers determined the bridge is safe and structurally sound, and there are no significant safety concerns to traveling public that would necessitate a high-cost improvement project prior to 2028.
 While scheduled and preventative maintenance will allow WisDOT to utilize the remaining service life of the existing bridge, there are deficiencies that have been grouped into three general areas (deficiencies, operations, safety).
-These deficiencies do not compromise safety of the traveling public and many of he deficiencies can be addressed with maintenance operations until a reconstruction/rehabilitation/replacement project in 2028.
+These deficiencies do not compromise safety of the traveling public and many of he deficiencies can be addressed with maintenance operations until the 2028 bridge replacement project.

 Bridge deficiencies